zbaran4240/CS-499/README.md

 The course objectives that were a focus in this enhancment were using well founded tenchiques and skills to develop a more complex artifact as well as using techniques to build a collaboritve environment that can be interacted with by diverse audiences.

 Enhancing this artifact taught me to deepen my appreciation for the usefulness of SQL commands.
 It also taught me how much a project can be approved just by adding more functionality.
 SQL was something that came rather easy to me, so I did not have any real difficulty in updating this artifact.

+## Professional Self-Assessment:
+Completing the Computer Science Bachelors program has been an incredible growing and hubmling experience both academically and personally.
+Over the course of the program I was able to refine my technical knowledge and skills that are essential to succeed in the computer science field.
+In addition to this my academic journal helped me to realize my professional identity as well as my career goals.
+This ePortfolio is an opportunity to display what I have learned, highlight was individual talents, and reflect on how my schooling as prepared me for a professional work setting.

+Throughout the degree I encountered a wide range of topics that collectively contribute to a well-rounded computer science proffesional.
+I have learned to approach problem solving systematically as well as efficiently.
+The projects displayed above as well as others I have completed during my time at SNHU have taught me to think critically while creating and designing scalable solutions.
+All which are extremely important skills in software development and system design.
+Working through the full software development life cycle, from requirements gathering from stakeholders to deployment, I have become comfortable with version control systems such as Git, collaborative development tools, and agile methodologies.
+One particularly impactful project was Artifact One mentioned in this ePortfolio.
+This project had me recreate a picture of household items into a 3-D scene.
+This helped to enhance my understanding of how 3-D objects are created and manipulated through code.

+Cybersecurity was another key focus of my courses.
+Through hands-on learning I developed a strong foundation as well as an understanding of the importance in secure coding practices.
+These skills are important now more than ever with the increased amount of data breaches.
+Using proper securing coding practices in each stage of development, I am confident in my ability to properly protect important personal information.